RolandLeFranc/PlayReady/Docs/Overview/workingwithplayready.md

 This topic discusses the parts of PlayReady that are supplied to client and server developers and the parts that must be supplied by you (depending on what parts of PlayReady you are going to develop).

-If you are an original equipment manufacturer (OEM), a PlayReady client developer, or a PlayReady service provider, you must first obtain a PlayReady license from Microsoft before you can begin developing your product.
-This will entitle you to receive from Microsoft all of the material you will need to create your product, whether it is an integrated circuit with built-in PlayReady functionality, a PlayReady app running on Windows, iOS, or Android, or a PlayReady server supplying licenses for specific content.

 Content providers are not required to develop either a PlayReady client or a PlayReady server to supply licenses for your content.
 Instead, you could obtain these services from third-party developers.
 In addition, if you are developing an encoder, you only need to add a PlayReady header object to your encryptor.
 However, you should read through the next sections to help understand the services that are available to you.

 ## PlayReady parts supplied by Microsoft